-MBDA Business Centers provide technical assistance and business development services to minority business enterprises (MBEs).
-In accordance with Executive Order 11625 and 15 U.S.C. § 1512, MBDA is soliciting competitive applications from eligible organizations for the operation of MBDA Business Centers.
-MBDA will award twenty-nine (29) individual cooperative agreements pursuant to this Announcement in the following metropolitan areas:
+The MBDA Business Consulting Project ("Project") is a pilot that provides technical assistance and business development services to minority business enterprises (MBEs) without the use of a traditional "brick and mortar" office.
+However, services will be rendered in a business environment that is conducive to delivering business development services.
+In accordance with Executive Order 11625 and 15 U.S.C. § 1512, MBDA is soliciting competitive applications from eligible organizations for the operation of a project designed to assist MBEs.
+MBDA will award one (1) cooperative agreement pursuant to this Announcement in the following metropolitan area: